PyTorch Quickstart#

 Exploring the Data#

-As a practioner and researcher, I am always spending a bit of time and effort exploring and understanding the dataset.
+As a practioner and researcher, I always spend a bit of time and effort exploring and understanding the dataset.
 It’s fun and this is a good practise to ensure that everything is in order.

 Let’s check what the train and test dataset contains.
 I will use matplotlib to print out some of the images from our dataset.